julius-momanyi-kanani/airbnb-clone-project/README.md

 7. **Database Optimizations**
    - **Indexing**: Key fields are indexed to speed up data retrieval and improve overall database efficiency.
    - **Caching**: Strategic caching mechanisms are implemented to reduce load on the database and enhance performance across high-traffic endpoints.

+## API Security Overview
+Securing the backend APIs is essential to protect sensitive data and ensure the reliability and trustworthiness of the platform.
+The following security measures will be implemented, directly supporting the core entities of the database:

+1. **Authentication**
+   All user actions (e.g., creating bookings, posting reviews, or listing properties) require authentication via secure methods such as JSON Web Tokens (JWT).
+   *Why it's important*: Protects access to sensitive endpoints (e.g., `/users/`, `/bookings/`) and ensures only verified users can interact with the system.

+2. **Authorization**
+   Role-based access control (RBAC) ensures users can only access or modify resources they own.
+For example, a host can only edit their own properties, and a guest can only view or cancel their own bookings.
+   *Why it's important*: Prevents unauthorized access to data such as other users' bookings or payment records.

+3. **Rate Limiting**
+   APIs will enforce request limits per user or IP, particularly for endpoints like `/login/` or `/reviews/`.
+   *Why it's important*: Prevents brute-force attacks and limits abuse of publicly accessible routes.

+4. **Input Validation and Sanitization**
+   All incoming data for fields such as property descriptions, user inputs, and review comments will be validated and sanitized.
+   *Why it's important*: Protects against common attacks like SQL injection (affecting `Properties`, `Reviews`) and XSS (affecting any text field).

+5. **HTTPS Enforcement**
+   All traffic between clients and the backend (including authentication, bookings, and payments) will be encrypted over HTTPS.
+   *Why it's important*: Ensures the confidentiality of sensitive data, such as login credentials and payment details in the `Payments` table.

+6. **Secure Payment Handling**
+   Payment processing will be delegated to a trusted third-party provider via secure APIs.
+The system will store only essential metadata (e.g., transaction status, amount).
+   *Why it's important*: Reduces the risk of fraud and ensures PCI compliance while maintaining transparency in the `Payments` entity.

+7. **Audit Logging**
+   Key actions—such as user registration, property updates, booking confirmations, and payment processing—will be logged with timestamps and user IDs.
+   *Why it's important*: Supports traceability and helps detect suspicious behavior across `Users`, `Bookings`, and `Payments`.

+By integrating these security practices, the platform will ensure data integrity, user privacy, and system resilience across all major components of the database design.